 The proposal is that the continuation of Question 24/2 would be focused on these above elements.

-In addition, the continuation of Q24/2 would take advantage of last IPCC Publication published 11 th November 2013: Climate Change 2013The Physical Science Basis Working Group I Contribution to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, Summary for Policymakers.
+In addition, the continuation of Q24/2 would take advantage of last IPCC Publication published 11 th November 2013: Climate Change 2013 - The Physical Science Basis Working Group I Contribution to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, Summary for Policymakers.
 Further detailed interim reports will be published in 2014.
 The final Synthesis Report (SYR) of the Fifth Assessment Report will be considered in Copenhagen, Denmark, on 27-31 October 2014.

 Proposal: continuation of Question 24/2: ICT and Climate Change